Transverse Surgery on Knots in Contact 3-Manifolds: Open Book Decompositions

 \subsection{Constructions of Open Books}

-We use the Farey tessellation to track operations on open books is as follows.
-The three operations that we perform on the binding of an open book are the following: \begin{enumerate} \item positively stabilise with a boundary parallel stabilisation arc, \item do $+1$-surgery (with respect to the page slope), or \item do $-1$-surgery (with respect to the page slope). \end{enumerate}
+We use the Farey graph to track operations on open books is as follows.
+The three operations that we perform on a binding component of an open book (corresponding to a knot $K$) are the following: \begin{enumerate} \item positively stabilise with a boundary parallel stabilisation arc, \item do $(+1)$-surgery (with respect to the page slope), or \item do $(-1)$-surgery (with respect to the page slope). \end{enumerate}

-We will always treat the West point of the Farey tessellation as the meridian slope, and the East point as the page slope.
-Whenever one of these quantities changes (the page slope as a result of stabilisation, and the meridian slope as a result of surgery), we will adjust the labeling of the Farey tessellation accordingly.
-Thus the labels on the Farey tessellation will always correspond to slopes measured with respect to the original page slope and meridian slope.
+We will always treat the West point of the Farey graph as the meridian slope, and the East point as the page slope.
+Whenever one of these quantities changes (the page slope as a result of stabilisation, and the meridian slope as a result of surgery), we will adjust the labeling of the Farey graph accordingly.
+Thus the labels on the Farey graph will always correspond to slopes measured with respect to the original page slope and meridian slope.
+The results of the three operations are shown in Figure~\ref{fig:farey operations}.

 The result of (1), positive stabilisation, is to keep the meridian fixed, but lower the page slope by 1.
-This has the effect on the labeling of the Farey tessellation of keeping West's label fixed, moving North's label to East, East's label to South, and South's label to South-West (along with the resulting change of all other labels).
-When we stabilise, we add a new boundary component together with a positive Dehn twist parallel to the new boundary.
+This has the effect on the labeling of the Farey graph of keeping West's label fixed, moving North's label to East, East's label to South, and South's label to South-West (along with the resulting change of all other labels).
+When we stabilise, we add a new boundary component together with a positive Dehn twist parallel to the new boundary (this boundary component corresponds to a new unknot component in the binding which links $K$).
 When doing further operations on the binding, we ignore this new boundary component and focus on the boundary component which did not acquire a positive Dehn twist.
 This boundary component is isotopic to the original knot we were considering.
-The result of (2), $+1$-surgery on the binding, is to keep the page slope fixed, but change the meridian slope.
-This has the effect on the labeling of the Farey tessellation of keeping East's label fixed, moving South's label to West, West's label to North, and North's label to North-East.
-Finally, the result of (3), $-1$-surgery on the binding, is similar to $+1$-surgery, where East's label is fixed, but now North's label moves to West, West's label moves to South, and South's label to South-East.
+The result of (2), $(+1)$-surgery on the binding, is to keep the page slope fixed, but change the meridian slope.
+This has the effect on the labeling of the Farey graph of keeping East's label fixed, moving South's label to West, West's label to North, and North's label to North-East.
+Finally, the result of (3), $(-1)$-surgery on the binding, is similar to $(+1)$-surgery, where East's label is fixed, but now North's label moves to West, West's label moves to South, and South's label to South-East.
 For more details on the effect of stabilisation and surgery on the open book, see \cite{Etnyre:OBlectures}.